tareq11/Alarm_CC3220S_tirtos_ccs-safe-Home/README.md

 ## References

-* For more help, search the SYS/BIOS User Guide.
+* For more help, search the CC3220 SimpleLink™ Wi-Fi® Wireless and Internet-of-Things Solution, a Single-Chip Wireless MCU User Guide.